The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Modeling Stellar Spectra

 The intensity at the top of the stellar atmosphere (the ``emergent intensity,'' $I_\nu^+$) is obtained by solving Equation~\ref{eq:transport} for a ray directed outward toward the observer (i.e., $1 \geq \mu \gt 0$):

-Note that in the above Equations and throughout this work, we follow the notation of \citet{Rutten2003}, which draws a distinction between the integrated optical depth, $\tau_\nu$, and the optical thickness, $t_\nu$, which is used as the variable of integration in Equation~\ref{eq:transport}.
-The optical thickness, $t_\nu$, is expressed in terms of the total absorption coefficient\footnote{We here use the total absorption coefficient $\alpha_\nu$, rather than the opacity $\kappa_\nu$ (as in, e.g., SME -- \citealt{Valenti1996}).
+where $t_\nu$ is the $\tau_\nu$-like variable of integration.
+The optical thickness, $\tau_\nu$, is expressed in terms of the total absorption coefficient\footnote{We here use the total absorption coefficient $\alpha_\nu$, rather than the opacity $\kappa_\nu$ (as in, e.g., SME; \citealt{Valenti1996}).
 The absorption $\alpha_\nu$ is expressed in units of per length, such that $t_\nu$ and $\tau_\nu$ are dimensionless.} $\alpha_\nu$ via

 where $s$ is the path along the ray.
-Given the above expression, the optical thickness along a ray, $t_\nu$, can be expressed as the running integral

-and thus is cumulative over the path of a ray through the medium.
-Consequently, $t_\nu$ can be thought of as a ``coordinate'' in the stellar atmosphere, much like physical depth (albeit one that varies with $\nu$).
-Typically, the specific optimal thickness $t_\nu$ is anchored to the optical thickness at a reference wavelength \citep[usually 5000 \AA; see Appendix~A of][]{Wheeler2023}.
+The optical depth, $\tau_\nu$, can also be thought of as a ``coordinate'' in the stellar atmosphere, much like geometrical height (albeit one that varies with $\nu$).
+Typically, the specific optical thickness $\tau_\nu$ at some reference wavelength (usually 5000 \AA) is provided as a coordinate in model atmospheres \citep[see also Appendix~A of][]{Wheeler2023}.

-Equation~\ref{eq:intensity} describes the area-normalized specific luminous power of a ray emergent from along the direction $\mu = \cos \theta$.
+Equation~\ref{eq:intensity} describes the area-normalized specific luminous power of a ray emergent along the direction $\mu = \cos \theta$.
 For stars other than the Sun, we do not observe discrete portions of the surface, but rather light from the whole visible hemisphere.
 This quantity, the flux $\mathcal{F}_\nu$, is the integration of the line-of-sight-directed intensities over the visible hemisphere of the star.
-Generally we are interested in the flux emergent from the top of the atmosphere, given by:
+Generally, we are interested in the flux emergent from the top of the atmosphere, given by

-\citet{Rutten2003} shows that the emergent flux $\mathcal{F}^+_\nu$ (assuming isotropic $S_\nu$) can be written in terms of a special function known as the \textit{second exponential integral} ($E_2$; \citealt{Abramowitz1972}):
+\citet{Mihalas1978b} shows that the emergent flux $\mathcal{F}^+_\nu$ (assuming isotropic $S_\nu$) can be written in terms of a special function known as the \textit{second exponential integral} ($E_2$; \citealt{Abramowitz1972}):

 In numerical radiative transfer, the above equation greatly simplifies and expedites the computation of stellar spectra, since it obviates the need to explicitly compute and integrate over the intensities at many discretely sampled lines of sight (i.e., values of $\mu$) in Equation~\ref{eq:flux}.